What We're Buying From the Huge Huckberry Black Friday Sale

 Nota bene: If you buy through the links in this article, we may earn a small share of the profits.

 You thought it was over.
 We thought it was over.
-And it’s true – our favorite outdoor retailers once-a-year bonanza on waxed trucker jackets and outdoor-ready boots did indeed end last week, much to our disappointment.
-But try not to be too sad, because the Huckberry Black Friday Sale starts now.
+And it’s true – our favorite outdoor retailers once-a-year Black Friday bonanza on waxed trucker jackets and outdoor-ready boots did indeed Thursday night, much to our disappointment.
+But try not to be too sad, because the second round of the Huckberry Black Friday Sale starts now.

 The Best Early Black Friday Deals Are Already HereIt’s starting.

 There will still be a huge mash of sale apparel, footwear and gear from your favorite outdoor and leisure labels Wellen, Flint and Tinder, Taylor Stitch plus a couple dozen more.
-But this time around, these deals — up to 40% off on gear built for withstanding the elements and fetching mad compliments — launch in rotating cycles.
-Drop one only lasts until Wednesday 11:59 PM…which means you’ve got T-minus 2 days to score the first batch of sick sales until they’re gone forever.
+But this time around, there are even more deals — up to 40% off on gear built for withstanding the elements and fetching mad compliments — on sale.
+Drop two lasts through the weekend…which means you’ve got T-minus 4 days to score the second batch of sick sales.

 We've put in the work researching, reviewing and rounding up all the shirts, jackets, shoes and accessories you'll need this season, whether it's for yourself or for gifting purposes.
 Sign up here for weekly style inspo direct to your inbox.